Prathameshsci369/Detector/README.md

 # Detector

-**Detector** is a Python library that detects technologies used by websites.
+**TechFinder** is a Python library that detects technologies used by websites.
 It analyzes HTML content and HTTP headers to detect various technologies like frameworks, libraries, and server software.

 ## Language Versions
 - [मराठी  README](README_MR.md)